 - Mediterranean: Feta, olives, cherry tomatoes, cucumber, red onion, oregano dressing

-- Protein power: Grilled chicken or tofu, quinoa, bell peppers, spinach, tahini dressing
+- Protein Power: Grilled chicken or tofu, quinoa, bell pepper, spinach, tahini dressing

-- Autumn salad: Diced pumpkin, arugula, pomegranate seeds, goat cheese, walnut dressing
+- Autumn Salad: Pumpkin cubes, arugula, pomegranate seeds, goat cheese, walnut dressing

 Soups in a jar: Warming & practical

-For cold days or when time is short: soups in a jar.
-Pre-cook, let cool, pour into jars – done.
+For cold days or when you need something quick: Soups in a jar.
+Cook ahead, let cool, fill – done.

 Our favorites: